Korean Central Television: Sports programming

+Coverage of the 2022 FIFA World Cup included nearly all matches, barring a United States—Wales group stage match and the first three matches involving South Korea.
+The latter's Round of 16 match and loss to Brazil was the first time a game involving the South Korean team was broadcast in North Korea during the tournament.
+Pitch-side advertising of South Korean corporations Kia and Hyundai was initially blurred out within the first few days before being left unedited.

+During a broadcast of a women's football match between North and South Korea at the 2022 Asian Games, a scoreboard graphic referred to South Korea as "puppets" (괴뢰).

 Availability

 The station began its first colour broadcasts on 1 July 1974, using the SECAM system with 576i scanning lines, in line with most of the Eastern Bloc at that time.
-This was replaced with PAL sometime around the early-1990s.
-On the 54th anniversary of Workers' Party of Korea in 1999, KCTV began a satellite television uplink via Thaicom 3.
-The station available in Pyongyang, and in other major cities, including Chŏngjin, Hamhŭng, Haeju, Kaesŏng, Sinŭiju, Wŏnsan.
+This was replaced with PAL sometime around the early-1990s or probably 1994.
+On the 54th anniversary of the Workers' Party of Korea in 1999, KCTV began a satellite television uplink via Thaicom 3.
+The station is available in Pyongyang, and in other major cities, including Chŏngjin, Hamhŭng, Haeju, Kaesŏng, Sinŭiju and Wŏnsan.

 In 2012, KCTV began experimental digital terrestrial television broadcasts, using the European DVB-T2 standard (in contrast to South Korea, which uses the American ATSC standard; to Japan, which uses its indigenously developed ISDB-T standard; and to China, which uses its indigenously developed DTMB standard).

 Outside North Korea

 KCTV was broadcast free-to-air on Thaicom 5 until 25 February 2020, so with the appropriate equipment can be picked up in Southeast Asia, Australasia, Middle East, Africa and Europe.
 In April 2015, KCTV expanded its satellite broadcast coverage in America and Europe via Intelsat 21.
 On 18 January 2020, KCTV moved its satellite broadcast on ChinaSat 12 as the Thaicom 5 began experiencing technical difficulties around December 2019.
+On 29 June 2024, after Russian President Vladimir Putin's visit to North Korea, the satellite signal was moved to a Russian satellite, Ekspress-103, making government agencies and media in South Korea out of reception.
+As of 2 July 2024, the transmission quality from Ekspress-103 is poor, experiencing audio loss and bad images due to 5G frequency interference.

 Since March 2019, KCTV's satellite signal has been relayed with BISS encryption by Koreasat 5A—a South Korean satellite owned by KT Corporation—to allow media outlets and journalists based in Seoul to continue monitoring the channel.
 The relay was established after 5G NR wireless service began to interfere with the C-band signal.

 The daily KCTV news bulletin is also distributed online with Japanese subtitles through a Chongryon-supported website.
 In 2013, British broadcaster Channel 4 offered editions of the daily bulletin with English subtitles as part of its web series North Korea Uncovered.